 While you can choose to create a homepage from scratch using the various block elements in Gutenberg, we suggest that you consider Astra Starter Templates.
 They enable you to build and publish beautiful web pages in no time.

 We have some professionally designed templates explicitly meant for Gutenberg.

 Just in case you’d like to extend the available blocks with Gutenberg, we’ve got good news for you!
-You can download and install our Ultimate Addons for Gutenberg for free.
+You can download and install our Spectra for free.

 You have a range of new block elements to choose from, such as infobox, impressive grid layout for your blog posts, price list, social share, testimonials, and a whole lot more.

-Use a combination of Astra, the Starter Templates, Gutenberg, and Ultimate Addons for Gutenberg to create an awesome homepage and website.
+Use a combination of Astra, the Starter Templates, Gutenberg, and Spectra to create an awesome homepage and website.

 Another popular method to create a custom homepage is using a WordPress page builder plugin.

 A page builder allows you to easily create pages by using a visual drag and drop editor.
 There are various page builders for you to choose from, such as Elementor, Beaver Builder, Brizy, WPBakery Page Builder, and others.

 We recommend using Elementor.
 Not only is it beginner-friendly, has a lot of widgets and features, but it also has a lot of built-in templates and block elements that you can make use of.

 Simply select a layout structure, drag the widgets and elements from the left-hand side, and create your pages.